Golden Jubilee of Joining of 72-76 Batch of REC in ABAD WISPERING PALMS KUMARAKAM ON 27 ,28 ,29 January 2023.

 Idikkula Mathew& Ramakrishna Thummala

-These four women would have definitely carrying the golden memories of navigating a beautiful life in a male-dominated world.
+These four women would have definitely carrying the golden memories of navigating a awsome life in a 99% male-dominated world of then REC.
 It’s heartening to know that all of them are here with us today at Wispering Palm, sharing this joy and reunion.

 "A group of spouses."